enkodellc/blazorboilerplate/README.md

 ## Goals
 - To create a boilerplate with Blazor / Razor components that includes the most common functionality for an app that is lean yet powerful for anyone to start their own project rapidly.
 - This repository is community driven.
 It is not and never will be controlled by a corporation.
-- Javascript Free or a least limited Javascript code.
+- Minimal Javascript.
+Currently only using them for SignalR for the Forum.
 We may us components with JS in them but so far no Javascript has been written specifically for anything in the repository.

 # Live demo
 [Blazor Boilerplate](https://blazorboilerplate.com) - Kick the tires.
 The functionality grows every week.